 Pushing or letting the point of the electric weapon drag on the electric strip is forbidden during the actual bout (between 'Fence' and 'Halt').
-Straightening the weapon on the strip at any time is also forbidden.
+Placing the point of the weapon on the piste at any time to straighten it is also forbidden.